WeTrustPlatform/blockform/README.md

 BlockForm helps you deploy Ethereum nodes to the cloud and manage them.
-It takes care of creating a virtual machine in one of the supported cloud providers (currently Azure and AWS) and will install geth in the best possible way.
+It takes care of creating a virtual machine in one of the supported cloud providers (currently Azure, AWS and DigitalOcean) and will install geth in the best possible way.

 Blockform is a free software.
 It is tailored for teams or individuals whose work depends on a fleet of Ethereum nodes.
 You have to install your own